stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 ```

 Our html test failed but not big deal, we can edit our ```golden``` file and things will work just fine.
 Pretty simple right?

-Actually its not.
-Lets imagine that we have a really large golden file and we had to update it by hand, that would be a waste of time.
-Fortunately ```hspec-golden``` provides us with ```hgold``` tool that helps updating our golden files using its CLI.
-Lets install it.
+Actually its not, lets remeber this is just a didactic example, in the real life golden files stores really large outputs and it would be a waste of time to update them by hand.
+Fortunately `hspec-golden` provides us with `hgold` CLI tool that automatically updates golden files using.
+Let's install it.

 Using stack: